Miyabell/Marketing-Cloud/Email Studio Example 4/README.md

 # Simple Tag System

 ## How it works:
 it's a custom tag system for Bewitched Gaming Tournaments.
 Transmitter Script is showing tournament with tags.
-After clicking tag link, user will be redirected to a page that shows tournaments with that tag.
+After clicking tag link, user will be redirected to a page with Receiver Script that shows tournaments with that tag.
+Tag ID is passed via URL parameter.
 While on page, user can freerly loop through tags.
 (AMPScript)

-***Remember to place working URLs (for example for your landing page <Marketing Cloud Web Pages)!***
+***Remember to place working URLs (for example for your landing page hosted on Marketing Cloud Web Pages)!***

 ## Content:
 ### Data Extensions: